dedekharisma/software-quality-assurance-toolkit/README.md

     <li><a href="https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk">Lighthouse</a>: Audits the performance, accessibility, and SEO of your web pages.</li>
       <li><a href="https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop">Postman</a>: Allows you to send HTTP requests and view responses, making it easier to test and debug API's.</li>
 <li><a href="https://chrome.google.com/webstore/detail/selectorshub/ndgimibanhlabgdgjcpbbndiehljcpfh?hl=en">SelectorsHub</a>: SelectorsHub is a xpath plugin and cssSelector plugin.
-It can be used as smart editor to write and verify xpath, cssSelector, Playwright selectors, jQuery and JS Path.</li>
+It can be used as a smart editor to write and verify xpath, CSS selector, Playwright selectors, jQuery, and JS Path.</li>

 <h2>Github</h2>

    <li><a href="https://gist.github.com/theodorosploumis/fd4086ee58369b68aea6b0782dc96a2e/">Network throttling profiles</a>: Web Development custom network throttling profiles</li>
    <li><a href="https://github.com/abhivaikar/howtheytest">How They Test</a>: A collection of public resources about how software companies test their software</li>
-   <li><a href="https://github.com/PaulWaltersDev/FreeLearningResourcesForSoftwareTesters/">Free Learning Resources For Software Testers</a>:A New Project to create a set of links to free Online Learning Resources for New and Experienced Software Testers.</li>
+   <li><a href="https://github.com/PaulWaltersDev/FreeLearningResourcesForSoftwareTesters/">Free Learning Resources For Software Testers</a>: A New Project to create a set of links to free Online Learning Resources for New and Experienced Software Testers.</li>
-   <li><a href="https://github.com/minimaxir/big-list-of-naughty-strings/">Naughty Strings</a>: The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.</li>
+   <li><a href="https://github.com/minimaxir/big-list-of-naughty-strings/">Naughty Strings</a>: The Big List of Naughty Strings is a list of strings that have a high probability of causing issues when used as user-input data.</li>
    <li><a href="https://github.com/akikoo/accessibility-testing-tools/">Accessibility testing tools</a>: A collection of useful tools for accessibility testing and debugging in the browser, online and desktop</li>
    <li><a href="https://github.com/karatelabs/karate/">Karate Labs</a>: Test Automation Made Simple</li>
    <li><a href="https://github.com/TheJambo/awesome-testing/">Awesome Testing</a>: A curated list of testing resources</li>